 Former England Under-20 ace Cameron Redpath to make Scotland launching at Twickenham

 Turner will win his 13th cap in the lack of Glasgow team-mate Fraser Brown and Edinburgh co-captain Stuart McInally, who both have neck injuries.
-Uncapped Edinburgh hooker David Cherry could make his launching off the bench.
+Uncapped Edinburgh hooker David Cherry might make his launching off the bench.